verySmolBrain/Capstone-Project/README.md

 - `NEXT_PUBLIC_BACKEND_HOSTNAME` is the hostname of the backend server.
 - `NEXT_PUBLIC_FRONTEND_HOSTNAME` is the hostname of the frontend server.

+(You can setup your own Supabase and Cloudinary account.
+Alternatively, we have included our secrets in our Report.)

 ### Local Production

 Install dependencies using install script in `package.json` in root folder: